Arashghsz/ip-xact-ai-generator/README.md

 - any idea how to integrate the validation? (from CMD?)
 - Where the dataset?

-# Possible base models for training:
+# Possible base models for training
-Mistral 7B – Small but highly efficient model.
+- Mistral 7B
-CodeLLaMA
+- CodeLLaMA
-Phi-2 (Microsoft)
+- Phi-2 (Microsoft)